David22646/UrlSearch/README.md

-# jspopup
+# UrlSearch
 ## Introduction
-UrlSearch  is a simple
+UrlSearch  is a simple  JavaScript library to analyze links and extract information from them such as protocol and domain and Param
 ## Installation

 ```javascript